Maison Cupcake

 Dorset Apple Cake - steps

 Although you might not have a steel mixing bowl* as such, you are bound to have a salad bowl of some description.
 Or you could improvise with a large saucepan.
-And if there’s no whisk you can just as easily mix this recipe with a fork so long as the butter is soft enough.
+And you can mix this cake with an ordinary table fork.

 Print Recipe